nickmmark/emergent-behavior/README.md

 # emergent-behavior

+a collection of some of my favorite examples of emergent behavior in simple deterministic systems

 ### langton's ant
 * rules
   * 1. At a white square, turn 90° right, flip the color of the square, move forward one unit